ricetuan/GameDesignDocument/config.md

 #game design category

 ##category
- 4 basic category: surface,points,block,ball
+ 5 basic category: surface,points,block,ball,item
 ###ball
 user controll a ball try to get more points
 - when ball pass surface speed changed
 - when ball pass the points user get points
 - when ball hit the block some collusion happend
 - ball is dynamic(movable)
-- ball can detect collusion of surface,points,block,ball
+- ball can detect collusion of surface,points,block,ball,item
 - ball can collise block,ball

 ###block
 physics items in the map
 - block is dynamic(movable)
-- block can detect block,ball
+- block can detect block,ball,item
-- block can colliose block,ball
+- block can colliose block,ball,item

 ##Scene(MVP)